rifqifarhansyah/EigenFace-Recognition/README.md

 ## Room for Improvement
 Room for Improvement:
-- Optimalization of the code
+- Optimalization of the EigenFace Algorithm code
 - Adding more features

 <a name="acknowledgements">